 The Briar’s, an Ossining mainstay for at least six decades, has plated its last meal — for now, at least.

-The cozy inn on North State Road closed its doors recently and the property is on the market for $1.5 million, its price dropping by $100,000 earlier this month.
+The cozy inn on North State Road closed its doors earlier this summer and the property is on the market for $1.5 million, its price dropping by $100,000 from its initial listing.

 Although its name and real estate listings suggest the pub’s address is in the Village of Briarcliff Manor, the beige stucco building on the corner of Blue Lantern Road is in the unincorporated section of the Town of Ossining.